-Hans van Hoof was formerly Chief Executive Officer, Chairman and a director of NSGold Corporation and President, Chief Executive Officer and a director of NSX Silver Inc., two companies listed on the TSX Venture Exchange.
-Mr. van Hoof has held senior positions at various European financial institutions, including PVF Pension Funds, Paribas Capital Markets and Bankers Trust.
-His roles during the past 35 years include senior Portfolio Manager, senior Risk Manager, Deputy Head of global equity derivatives, Managing Director responsible for M&A arbitrage, derivatives arbitrage and venture capital investments as well as Chairman and Senior Executive Officer of Soros Funds Limited in London.
+Johannes H.C. van Hoof was a Director and Chairman and Chief Executive Officer of NSGold Corporation until its sale on February 23, 2022, to an indirect subsidiary of St Barbara Ltd. He has held senior positions at various European financial institutions, including PVF Pension Funds, Paribas Capital Markets and Bankers Trust.
+His roles in the past include senior Portfolio Manager, senior Risk Manager, Deputy Head of global equity derivatives, Managing Director responsible for M&A arbitrage, derivatives arbitrage and venture capital investments as well as Chairman and Senior Executive Officer of Soros Funds Limited in London.
 In 2002, Mr. van Hoof founded VHC Partners alternative investment management group, active in hedge fund management, corporate and project finance advisory services, private equity investments and charitable projects.
-Mr. van Hoof is the Chair of the Audit Committee of the Board of Directors of the Corporation.
+Mr. van Hoof also served as a Director and President and Chief Executive Officer of NSX Silver Inc. until September 2018.
+Mr. van Hoof is the Chair of the Audit Committee of the Corporation.